-Diversity, Equity and Inclusion
+Diversity, Equity and Inclusion Initiatives

-Our vision is to be an industry leader that thinks, operates and creates using diversity, equity and inclusion (DEI) as a necessary lever for change and business results.
+Our vision is to be an industry leader that thinks, operates and creates using diversity, equity and inclusion ("DEI") as a necessary lever for change and business results.
 As a company driven by telling original stories that entertain, capture the imagination, and endure, we know that attracting, developing and retaining a high performing and diverse workforce is essential to our success.

-Our commitment to DEI is prevalent at all levels of our organization and ensures success in all areas of our business.
-Starting at the top, DEI is a priority for our Board which seeks diversity of viewpoints, opinions, backgrounds and experiences.
 Over the past few years, AMC Networks' senior management team has focused on expanding its diversity and inclusion efforts, recognizing the importance of diversity and inclusivity to a successful and sustainable business.
 AMC Networks believes that such efforts are not only important within the Company but also for the diverse content we develop, produce and air.